 Eyeglasses are easy.
 You put them on and go.
 You don't need special cleaning solutions, and they don't need much care.

 You can choose from a variety of frames to fit your style.
 If your vision stays the same, you don't have to change your glasses often.
-That means they’re usually cheaper than contacts.

 Also, you don't have to touch your eyes.
 You can easily take your glasses off and put them on any time you want.

 They can distort vision, especially at the edge of the lens if you have a strong prescription or astigmatism.
 You may not like the weight of the glasses on your nose or the pressure on your ears.
 Some people don't like the way they look in glasses.
+A lot of people have trouble adjusting to progressive lenses.

 The lenses can fog up and get splattered in the rain.
 They may not be the best choice for sports or other activities.